level23/druid-client/README.md

     });
 ```

-However, we you can also use this shorthand, which will be converted to `fieldAccess` methods:
+However, you can also use this shorthand, which will be converted to `fieldAccess` methods:

 ```php
 $builder